programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 - know what JSON is; if you don't, check out  the PH lesson [*Reshaping JSON with jq*](https://programminghistorian.org/en/lessons/json-and-jq).

-Moreover, while a basic understanding of Python — and a working Python installation — are not strictly needed to work with `passim`, they are required to run some parts of this tutorial (e.g. the Jupyter notebook with data exploration, or the EEBO data preparation script).
+Moreover, while a basic understanding of Python ï¿½ and a working Python installation ï¿½ are not strictly needed to work with `passim`, they are required to run some parts of this tutorial (e.g. the Jupyter notebook with data exploration, or the EEBO data preparation script).
 If you are not familiar with Python, please read the PH lesson [*Python Introduction and Installation*](https://programminghistorian.org/en/lessons/introduction-and-installation).

 Please bear in mind that installing `passim` on Windows is much more arduous than it is on macOS or Linux.
 As a result, if you do have such a machine lying around (or can launch a virtual machine), we recommend you use that one.